CMDCM (SS) Neal T. Olds

-Master Chief Olds hails from St. Louis, Missouri.
-As an Air Force dependent he moved to various bases and countries while growing up.
+Master Chief Olds is an Air Force dependent he moved to various bases and countries while growing up.
 He graduated from Medical Lake High School in Spokane Washington and joined the Navy on December 27, 1990.
 Following graduation from Recruit Training Command Orlando, he began his training in the Naval Nuclear Power Program as a Machinist’s Mate.

 In March 1993, Master Chief Olds reported to USS HAWKBILL (SSN-666).
 As a member of Machinery Division he qualified Submarine Warfare and Engineering Watch Supervisor.
 While attached to the HAWKBILL, he completed two Western Pacific Deployments and served as the Command Career Counselor and Assistant Quality Assurance Officer.

 In June 1998, Master Chief Olds transferred to USS ALASKA (SSBN-732)(BLUE) where he served as the Machinery Division Leading Petty Officer and Assistant Safety Officer.
 During his tour, he was selected for advancement to Chief Petty Officer in September of 2000.
 Following a highly successful tour as the Machinery Division Leading Chief Petty Officer onboard USS ALABAMA (SSBN-731)(BLUE) he reported to his first shore command as the Lead Project Coordinator for Naval Intermediate Maintenance Facility, PACNORWEST in September 2003.